 Advantages of claiming Usage

-the trademark which is not inherently distinctive will not qualify for registration.
-However, if the applicant provides its usage by giving evidence of such usage, that the consumers in the market associate the trademark exclusively with the applicant’s commercial source then the trademark may be accepted for registration on basis of the distinctiveness acquired over a period of time.
+A trademark that is not inherently distinctive will not qualify for registration.
+However, if the applicant provides its usage by giving evidence of such usage, that the consumers in the market associate the trademark exclusively with the applicant’s commercial source then the trademark may be accepted for registration on the basis of the distinctiveness acquired over a period of time.

 Dealing with Objections and proceedings